 - interstate workers deemed as “Essential Travellers”

-- self-isolating (who must vacate at the end of the 14 day required period)
+- in quarantine (who must vacate at the end of the 14 day required period)

 - currently residing permanently at the premises; including students*